The Zoya Factor: Sonam Kapoor Will Wear ONLY RED At Promotions To Bring Good Luck To Film!

 "It provides women with prominent roles and a platform to showcase their perspective, which is sometimes not understood too well," she added.

 Directed by Abhishek Sharma, the film also stars Sanjay Kapoor and Angad Bedi.
-It is scheduled for release on September 20.
+It is scheduled to release on September 20.

 Watch the trailer here -